 While at Brandeis, we encourage you to:

 - Ask questions.
-Every student need to learn how things are done at a new school.
+Every student needs to learn how things are done at a new school.
 We encourage you to ask questions of other students, faculty and staff members.

 - Acknowledge your strengths and accomplishments.
 You’ve already been successful navigating the college application process!
 Have confidence knowing that these skills will help you move forward in your academics and career.

-- I'm First: an online community providing first generation college students with the inspiration, information, and support on the road to and through college.
+- I'm First: An online community providing first-generation college students with inspiration, information and support on the road to and through college.

 Answers to Common Questions

 Hiatt is here to help you navigate the process of exploring career options and making decisions about where to begin.
 Schedule a meeting with us to talk about questions, including:

 - How do my interests and skills align with different career options?

 - What is networking and how do I get started?

 - How can I connect with alumni in my interest area?